 In PDE we do tooling, but our business is people!

-The PDE subproject is broken down into three main components, Build, UI and API Tools.
+The PDE subproject consists out of UI, API Tools and Build.
 We also have an Incubator component where we can develop non-SDK features.

 |PDE UI||Models, builders, editors and more to faciliate plug-in development in the Eclipse IDE.|